richardclegg/ebpf_testing/README.md

 These are very basic demo files to investigate eBPF at an extremely simple level.
+Note -- EBPF is really touchy as to exact versions of software and OS.
+I am using Ubuntu 22.04 LTS

 A good way to start (far better than this trivial intro) is the lab here: ']